IntelliJ Platform Plugin SDK Help

 • coalesceBy(Object ... equality) because this should be handled by Flow.collectLatest() and/or Flow.distinctUntilChanged().
 Usually, NBRAs are run as a reaction to user actions, and there might be multiple NBRAs running, even if their results are unused.
 Instead of cancelling the read action, in the coroutine world the coroutines are canceled:

-eventFlow.collectLatest { event -> // the next emitted event will cancel the current coroutine // and run it again with the next event readAction { readData() } } eventFlow.distinctUntilChanged().collectLatest { event -> // the next emitted event will cancel the current coroutine // and run it again with the next event if the next event // was not equal to the previous one readAction { readData() } }
+eventFlow.collectLatest { event -> // the next emitted event will cancel the current coroutine // and run it again with the next event readAction { readData() } } eventFlow.distinctUntilChanged().collectLatest { event -> // the next emitted event will cancel the current coroutine // and run it again with the next event if the next event // wasn't equal to the previous one readAction { readData() } }

 Read Action Cancellability